jonahbeckford/dk/docs/SPECIFICATION.md

 `print (e1, e2, ...)`

 This function receives any number of arguments, and prints their values in a reasonable format.
 Each value is printed in a new line.
 This function is not intended for formatted output, but as a quick way to show a value, for instance for error messages or debugging.

-See Section 6.4 for functions for formatted output.
+See [printf](#lua-global-variable---printf) for functions for formatted output.

 #### Lua Global Variable - printf